When is the Right Time to Hire a Criminal Defense Lawyer?

 cd-head-bottom

-If you have been accused of a crime, the only thing standing between your continued freedom and harsh legal penalties is a seasoned criminal defense lawyer in Charleston, SC.
-That may seem harsh, but in this time of turmoil and uncertainty, having a skilled and dedicated criminal defense lawyer on your side is key.
-Because the truth is that dealing with legal charges in Charleston can be a highly distressing ordeal, with even minor violations causing a considerable impact on an individual's personal and work life.
-The repercussions of having a criminal record can be severe, leading to loss of employment, severed relationships, and even alienation from loved ones.
+If you have been accused and charged with a crime you are in need of a seasoned criminal defense lawyer in Charleston, SC.
+Having a skilled and dedicated criminal defense lawyer on your side is key in order to protect your freedoms and to ensure that a proper legal defense is built to shield you.
+Dealing with legal charges in Charleston can be a highly distressing ordeal with even minor violations causing considerable impact on an individual's personal and work life.
+The repercussions of having a criminal record can be severe, leading to loss of employment, severed relationships and alienation from loved ones.

 We help clients overcome criminal charges in a wide range of cases, including the following: